Introduction

 4. Clamp-on Design for Seamless Integration

-Designed for effortless integration into existing ultrasonic ablation devices, the Clamp-On Ultrasonic Flow Sensor can help minimize downtime and operational disruptions.
+Designed for effortless integration into existing ultrasonic ablation devices, the CG series ultrasonic flow sensor / flow meters can help minimize downtime and operational disruptions.